projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 While the biggest benefit of this model is that is extremely simple and quick to implement, it also has some drawbacks.
-First, since each domain is responsible for showing the content on the screen, there is no control of the UOS by the SOS.
-If the UOS is untrusted, this could potentially cause some unwanted content to be displayed.
+First, since each domain is responsible for showing the content on the screen, there is no control of the User VM by the Service VM.
+If the User VM is untrusted, this could potentially cause some unwanted content to be displayed.
 Also, there is no post processing capability, except that provided by the display controller (for example, scaling, rotation, and so on).
 So each domain